Dosage form: injection

 Because clinical trials are conducted under widely varying conditions, adverse reactions rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-During clinical investigations, 2904 immunocompetent adult patients were treated for non-CNS infections with Meropenem for Injection (500 mg or 1 gram every 8 hours).
+During clinical investigations, 2904 immunocompetent adult patients were treated for non-CNS infections with Meropenem for Injection, USP (500 mg or 1 gram every 8 hours).
 Deaths in 5 patients were assessed as possibly related to Meropenem; 36 (1.2%) patients had Meropenem discontinued because of adverse events.
 Many patients in these trials were severely ill and had multiple background diseases, physiological impairments and were receiving multiple other drug therapies.
-In the seriously ill patient population, it was not possible to determine the relationship between observed adverse events and therapy with Meropenem for Injection.
+In the seriously ill patient population, it was not possible to determine the relationship between observed adverse events and therapy with Meropenem for Injection, USP.

-The following adverse reaction frequencies were derived from the clinical trials in the 2904 patients treated with Meropenem for Injection.
+The following adverse reaction frequencies were derived from the clinical trials in the 2904 patients treated with Meropenem for Injection, USP.

 Local Adverse Reactions

-Local adverse reactions that were reported irrespective of the relationship to therapy with Meropenem for Injection were as follows:
+Local adverse events that were reported with Meropenem for Injection, USP were as follows: